Gary-Fox/Assignment2_CS3560.02_F25/REPORT.md

 2. **Challenge 2:** I had trouble running JavaFX on my IDE
    - **Solution:** I utilized help from students, my professor, and a lot of googling.

-3.**Challenge 3:** I had a hard time conceptualizing the movements in my head
+3. **Challenge 3:** I had a hard time conceptualizing the movements in my head
-	-**Solution:** Looking up website tutorials on Pyraminx puzzles helped marginally 4.**Challenge 3:** I couldn't figure out a way to wire the movements made with the 2d net representation -**Solution:** ...
+	- **Solution:** Looking up website tutorials on Pyraminx puzzles helped marginally

+4. **Challenge 4:** I couldn't figure out a way to wire the movements made with the 2d net representation
+	- **Solution:** ...

 ## What We Learned
 - It is helpful to separate the function of the program from its visual/application implementation